Nikolay Davydenko: Personal life

 Nikolay was born on June 2, 1981, in Sievierodonetsk, at that time Severodonetsk, Ukrainian SSR, Soviet Union, in the family of Vladimir and Tatiana Davydenko.
 He started playing tennis at the age of 7 with his brother Eduard, nine years his senior.
 At the age of 11, he left his hometown for the Russian city of Volgograd.
 The initiator of the departure was his brother Eduard who worked as a children's tennis coach in Volgograd at that time.
 He motivated his brother's move by the fact Nikolay's professional growth at home was impossible.
 Four years later, in 1996, the brothers decided to move to Salmtal, Rhineland-Palatinate, Germany for the same reasons.

 I had been living in Russia for four years, constantly training under the guidance of Eduard who wasn't giving me any respite.
 Then we left for Germany.
 An old acquaintance of ours was living there and he has convinced my brother it would be better for me.
 In [old] Europe, I could play more tournaments and make more money than in Russia.

 The brothers had lived in Germany for three years and then applied for German citizenship but the German Tennis Federation did not support the application, and as a result, they returned to Russia.
 In 1999, at the age of 18, Nikolay changed his Ukrainian citizenship (granted at 14 by default) to the Russian one.
 In 2007, he applied for Austrian citizenship (so as to obtain dual citizenship), unsuccessfully.
 He was motivated by the difficulties obtaining travel visa with the Russian passport.
 And he wasn't given one because a sports minister in Austria was against while the other local authorities seemed to approve it.
 According to Davydenko, the Austrian minister said: "It's too soon".

 He and his wife Irina, a former model (m.
 2006), have three children, an older daughter named Ekaterina (born 2012) and two sons — Konstantin (b.
 2015) and Dmitry (b.
 2017).
 His nephew Philipp is a former professional tennis player and ATP/WTA coach.
 Davydenko speaks Russian as a native language, German as his second one, and English.

+In 2024, Davydenko - having lost to doping cheat Mariano Puerta in the 2005 French Open semifinals - commented that he was 'physically dead' during the match, whilst Puerta was fresh; but that he did not know whether doping was the source of Puerta's elevated stamina.